-Looking for a delicious and healthy Holiday meal side dish?
-This Mediterranean Honey Roasted Vegetables dish is perfect!
-Featuring beets, Brussel sprouts, and carrots, this dish is packed with nutrients and flavor.
+Looking for a delicious Holiday meal side dish?
+This vegan honey-roasted vegetables are perfect!
+This dish is packed with nutrients and flavor, featuring beets, Brussels sprouts, and carrots.
 Plus, it's easy to make and requires just a few simple ingredients.
 Give it a try tonight!

 Roasting vegetables is a great way to cook them because it brings out their natural sweetness and gives them a delicious roasted flavor.

 You can use any variety of vegetables or mix and match different ones depending on what you have on hand.
 Roasted vegetables make a healthy and satisfying side dish or low-calorie main course and are also great for packing in lunches.

 This easy side dish is a staple in vegan Christmas recipes and Thanksgiving menus.
 Its simplicity and abundance of cold-season vegetables make it an ideal complement to heartier entrées.